Joint Affinity Groups (JAG)

 Since 2003, EPIP and SCG have partnered to help local leaders establish and sustain the EPIP Los Angeles Chapter.
 SCG has provided in-kind staff support, marketing and communications support for the chapter, and a welcoming, collegial environment in which a diverse next generation of foundation professionals can thrive.

 The Washington Regional Association of Grantmakers promotes and supports effective, strategic, and efficient charitable investment in the Greater Washington region.
 We partner with governments and nonprofits, build strong relationships between grantmakers and grantseekers, and serve as an advocate and voice for philanthropy.
-Our members include independent foundations, community foundations, operating foundations, charitable trusts, corporate foundations and corporate giving programs.
+Their members include independent foundations, community foundations, operating foundations, charitable trusts, corporate foundations and corporate giving programs.

 Since 2005, EPIP and Washington Grantmakers have partnered to help local volunteers establish and sustain the EPIP Washington, DC Chapter.
 Washington Grantmakers has provided in-kind staff support, marketing and communications about chapter events, and other resources that have helped bind together a cohesive community of emerging foundation leaders in the nation’s capital.